baubadil/phoxygen/README.md

    and should be installed already if you have VirtualBox installed as it's required for building it)

  * libpcre for fast regular expressions. pcre.h must be in INCLUDE somewhere and libpcre must be somewhere where the linker can find it.
+On Gentoo it seems to be installed pretty much by default, on Debian you need libpcre3-dev.

 Run "kmk" in the root directory to build. "kmk" is the make utility of kBuild. "kmk BUILD_TYPE=debug" will create a debug build instead of a release build.

 There is no configuration presently, nor is there any install.
 After building, you will find the executable under out/linux.amd64/{release|debug}/stage/bin/phoxygen.

 ## Usage